darkerror96/pro-ems_web/README.md

 For all beginners/semi-pro, this is perfect repository to start-off with a java web application describing Employee Management System in simple manner.
 I have used MySQL Workbench for managing database.
 I have added some security features and validations for better conduct of this application.
 I have used Spring Tool Suite 4 as an IDE.

 For testing the application, you have to Login as an Admin.
 Once login credentials are validated, one can start managing the Employees and Managers.
 I have also added basic functionalities for managing the Employee viz.
 Create, Search, Update and Delete Employee.
 Employee can also login to view his/her details.

+NOTE: - MySQL Database is initialized with unreal Employees and Managers Details.